There are some great used guitars out there. But how do you know if what you’re looking at is a diamond in the rough?

-The truss rod lets you sort out any bowing (the technical term is ‘adjusting the neck relief’).
+The truss rod lets you adjust any bowing (the technical term is ‘adjusting the neck relief’).
 Fiddling with it isn’t recommended for the beginner, it’s usually something best left for an expert to do.

 It’s also worth checking the truss rod is there (yes, sometimes it’s missing, like this Martin I bought second-hand!).

 Gap Between Neck Joint and Body

 Also, make sure you check the neck joint (the bit where the neck meets the body) – there are a few types of neck joint, but acoustic almost always have set-necks.